mariofriz/nimiq-widget/readme.md

 # Nimiq Widget ![beta](https://img.shields.io/badge/status-beta-orange.svg)

-The Nimiq Widget is a small utility web component for nimiq mining.
+The Nimiq Widget is a small utility web component for [Nimiq](https://nimiq.com/) mining.
 It can be used to monetize a website by using the user's computing power to generate revenue.

 *Development status is still beta, this is not meant to be used in production blindly.*